Smiling developer testing a kids app on a tablet with a “Level Complete” screen—symbolizing growth in Kids Mobile Games

 December 19, 2025 5 min read

-Maximize your ad revenue with CAS.ai
+Maximize your ad revenue with CAS.AI

 Smart mediation platform for mobile publishers and game developers.